FluencyLearningApps/prayer-timer/README.md

 *   **Audio Notifications**: A gentle chime plays between segments to guide you without requiring you to look at the screen.
 A mute option is available.
 *   **Data Persistence**: Your custom prayer sets are automatically saved to your browser's local storage.
 *   **Responsive Design**: A clean, mobile-first interface that works beautifully on any device.
+*   **Cross-platform Favicon**: Includes a favicon that displays correctly across all modern browsers and devices.

 ## How to Use